fisherleeyhl77/uav_navigation/README.md

 $ catkin build
 ```

-In case of "error no module future" run:
+In case of "error no module future":

 ```
 $ sudo apt-get install python-pip